anthu2708/TamagotchiGame/README.md

 ## User Stories

 - As a user, I want to be able to add a new pet to my house and give it a name.
-- As a user, I want to view my pets' statuses, including hunger, happiness, cleanliness, and health levels.
+- As a user, I want to view my pet lists with pets' statuses, including hunger, happiness, cleanliness, and health levels.
 - As a user, I want to be able to choose a pet and clean, play with, heal, and feed it.
 - As a user, I want to be notified when my pet requires attention or is injured.
 - As a user, I want to add food to the fridge and pills to medicine box using coins earned from taking care of the pet and track the quantity of each item.